InsaneHomer/InsaneHomer/README.md

 I've found myself increasing concerned and fascinated with Cybersecurity, defending from the daily threats in my current role, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

-I'm currently subscribed to Hack the Box as a VIP to upskill my knowledge and toolset.
+I'm currently subscribed to Hack the Box as a VIP to upskill my knowledge and toolsets.

 The idea position would be on a counter offensive team activity persuing bad actors.